 Now something has changed.
 The first signs that the network replicators were on the rise occurred centuries ago: a slight trend towards increased diversity and frequency of software outbreaks that few took any note of.
 As time went on, the replicators began to evolve at an ever fiercer rate, circumventing and subverting systems across known space.
 While still far from noticeable to the vast majority of beings, the change is deeply worrying to the central AIs.
 The worry is slowly percolating downwards into the governing hierarchies across inhabited space.

 The different imperial AIs take different views on the threat.
-The Negentropy Alliance see the chaos as an enemy, this is a central battle that has to be won - chaos cannot be allowed to triumph over Order, and once order has prevailed there is nothing to stop it from finally enlightening the universe.
-The Solar Dominion, Caretaker Gods and Metasoft Version Tree share the general view that the chaos is not just dangerous but also immoral and do what they can to bring things under control — also realising that if an era of enormous changes is unexpectedly arriving they both have a chance of extending their power and a need to guard against many new enemies.
-The Cyberian Foundation, NoCoZo and to some extent the Utopia Sphere might be worried about the practical effects of the chaos (there is no profit in the destruction of civilisation), but do not see it as imperative to stop chaos itself.
+The Negentropy Alliance see the Chaos as an enemy, this is a central battle that has to be won - Chaos cannot be allowed to triumph over Order, and once Order has prevailed there is nothing to stop it from finally enlightening the universe.
+The Solar Dominion, Caretaker Gods and Metasoft Version Tree share the general view that the Chaos is not just dangerous but also immoral and do what they can to bring things under control — also realising that if an era of enormous changes is unexpectedly arriving they both have a chance of extending their power and a need to guard against many new enemies.
+The Cyberian Network, the NoCoZo, and to some extent the Utopia Sphere might be worried about the practical effects of the Chaos (there is no profit in the destruction of civilisation), but do not see it as imperative to stop chaos itself.

-Several major AIs and empires like the Mutual Progress Alliance, Sophic League and Communion are trying to find ways of harnessing the chaos for their own purposes, including possibly the Perseus Princes that might want to use it against the Amalgamation.
+Several major AIs and empires like the Mutual Progress Association, Sophic League, and Communion are trying to find ways of harnessing the Chaos for their own purposes, including possibly the Perseus Princes that might want to use it against the Amalgamation.
 Keter is regarding this as another step towards the awakening of the universe.
-The different views and goals may be just as devastating as the chaos itself when the fate of the Terragens hangs in the balance.
+The different views and goals may be just as devastating as the Chaos itself when the fate of the Terragens hangs in the balance.

 Disasterbation - Text by M. Alan Kazlev Idly fantasizing about possible catastrophes (nexus collapse, full-blown hyper-blight) without considering their likelihood or considering their possible solutions and preventions.